ThreeMammals/Ocelot/docs/features/configuration.rst

                         .AddEnvironmentVariables();
                 })

-Ocelot will now use the environment specific configuration and fall back to ocelot.json if there isnt one.
+Ocelot will now use the environment specific configuration and fall back to ocelot.json if there isn't one.

 You also need to set the corresponding environment variable which is ASPNETCORE_ENVIRONMENT.
 More info on this can be found in the `asp.net core docs <https://docs.microsoft.com/en-us/aspnet/core/fundamentals/environments>`_.